Devnadish/CV_next/posts/enresponsivDesien.md

 ---
-title: "Responsive Design"
+title: 'Responsive Design'
-subtitle: "Improved User Experience"
+subtitle: 'Improved User Experience'
-date: "2020-12-22"
+date: '2020-12-22'
-description: "Responsive design: Essential approach to web design.
+description: 'Responsive design: Essential approach to web design.
 Optimized for all devices and screen sizes.
 Fluid grids, flexible images, and media queries.
-Create modern and user-friendly websites with responsive design."
+Create modern and user-friendly websites with responsive design.'
 ---

 # Why Responsive Design is Important for Your Website